Naveengarhwal1/growthbot/docs/tips-guides/project_with_mcp.md

-# 🧠 Building a Project Agent with better-chatbot
+# 🧠 Building a Project Agent with Roaster AI

-You can turn the better-chatbot into a powerful agent by combining a **Project**, a custom **System Prompt**, and the **Tool Preset** feature.
+You can turn Roaster AI into a powerful agent by combining a **Project**, a custom **System Prompt**, and the **Tool Preset** feature.
 This is similar to how OpenAI and Claude structure their Project features — a way to start conversations with context tailored to a specific task or domain.

 ---